+38268656112 (WhatsApp & Telegram)

 Montenegro is a small and highly open economy that fits perfectly into the global FDI trends, and in that sense, it offers a favorable investment climate.
 Attracting foreign investments is one of the primary objectives, aiming at positive effects like accelerating the growth of the production sector and, consequently, creating new jobs by opening new businesses and companies.

-Foreign direct investments (FDIs) represent one of the most important instruments for a national economy to stimulate its production sector, import know-how, increase employment, develop its infrastructure, and increase national welfare and individual wealth.
+Foreign direct investments (FDIs) represent one of the essential instruments for a national economy to stimulate its production sector, import know-how, increase employment, develop infrastructure, and increase national welfare and individual wealth.

-One milestone that Montenegro has already achieved, through many diverse FDIs attracted so far, is that it has become a serious competitor in the global market of capital investments.
+Montenegro has already achieved a milestone through many diverse FDI attracted so far: it has become a serious competitor in the global market of capital investments.

 Why invest in Montenegro?
 Because Montenegro has: